Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 .. [#] Concise Binary Object Representation

-SQlite allows us to easily query for object existence, and graph information (relationship between objects) at runtime.
+*SQLite* allows us to easily query for object existence, and graph information (relationship between objects) at runtime.
 It is optimized for infrequent reading access currently many queries are done at runtime, when rendering documentation.
-The goal is to move most of SQLite information resolving step at the installation time (such as looking for inter-libraries links) once the codebase and IRD format have stabilized.
-SQLite is less strongly typed than other relational or graph database and needs custom logic, but is ubiquitous on all systems and does not need a separate server process, making it an easy choice of database.
+The goal is to move most of *SQLite* information resolving step at the installation time (such as looking for inter-libraries links) once the codebase and IRD format have stabilized. *SQLite* is less strongly typed than other relational or graph database and needs custom logic, but is ubiquitous on all systems and does not need a separate server process, making it an easy choice of database.

-CBOR is a more space efficient alternative to JSON.
-In particular keys in IRD are often highly redundant, and can be highly optimised when using CBOR.
+*CBOR* is a more space efficient alternative to JSON.
+In particular keys in IRD are often highly redundant, and can be highly optimised when using *CBOR*.
-Storing IRD in CBOR thus reduces disk usage and can also allow faster deserialization without requiring potentially CPU intensive compression/decompression, which seem a good compromised for potentially low performance user machines.
+Storing IRD in *CBOR* thus reduces disk usage and can also allow faster deserialization without requiring potentially CPU intensive compression/decompression, which seem a good compromised for potentially low performance user machines.